-In Fairy Tail, there are several moves which represent this, although it would be classed more as Informed Power then ability.
+In Fairy Tail, there are several moves which represent this, although it would be classed more as Informed Power than ability.
 The Iron Dragon's Sword is stated by Gajeel to "be able to tear through anything it touches" yet has not hit a single target, presumably due to fights ending rather quickly should it actually hit (it is a chainsaw and the results would be messy).
-Whilst there are other moves that fit this bill, such as Laxus' Raging Bolt, but the biggest offender is the Abyss Break.
+Whilst there are other moves that fit this bill, such as Laxus' Raging Bolt, but the Abyss Break is a noticeable case.
 It's supposedly a devastating spell that is capable of wiping away an entire town.
-The first time it's attempted to be cast, it's power source is removed, the second time, the user faints before being able to finish casting it because of a previous injury.
+The first time it's attempted to be cast, it's power source is removed, the second time, the user loses concentration before being able to finish casting it because of a previous injury.
 Abyss Break is the only spell to have never been officially cast despite being mentioned practically once every other arc.

-In fact, any such spell that's potentially able to end a target's life can be predicted as likely to miss or prove nowhere near as effective as claimed, or someone else with more health takes it instead and barely survives.
+In fact, any such spell that's potentially able to end a target's life can be predicted as likely to miss, fail to casted in time, prove nowhere near as effective as claimed, or someone else with more health takes it instead and barely survives.

 Yukito from Air supposedly managed to support himself for years by performing tricks with his magic doll, but in the TV series and manga he hardly makes a single yen with his act.
 He fares a bit better in The Movie, though.